croservices/cro/docs/reference/cro-http-router.md

     }

 This form will never serve content outside of the base directory; a path that tries to do `../` tricks shall not be able to escape.
+The base can also be specified as an `IO::Path` object.

 For either of these forms, if no file is found then a HTTP 404 response will be served.
 If the path resolves to anything that is not a normal file (such as